Understanding Dialectical Behavior Therapy (DBT)

 Mindfulness Practices

-Part of Red Rock Recovery’s approach is including holistic practices, such as mindfulness, in your treatment.
+Part of Red Rock Recovery’s approach is including holistic practices, such as mindfulness, in treatment.
 You practice self-grounding in the present moment, allowing your thoughts and feelings to pass by without judgment or impulsively acting on them, and healing spiritually.
 The whole-person approach is emphasized here, and mindfulness is just one way we work to achieve that.
+We also offer outdoor activities and yoga therapy as other holistic paths to try in recovery.

 Key DBT Skills Training Modules